 Among these parcels, 4 are actively cultivated, primarily with seasonal crops such as wheat, alfalfa, and vegetable produce, while 3 parcels are currently vacant and not under agricultural use.
 No fruit trees or perennial crops were identified within the affected parcels.

 The survey also identified two hydrants located on one parcel and irrigation pipelines passing through two parcels.
 These installations will be taken into account in the valuation and compensation process.
-No residential, commercial, or auxiliary structures (such as barns, wells, or storage facilities) were observed on any of the affected parcels.
+No residential or commercial, structures were observed on the affected parcels.
+Minor auxiliary features such as a water well and irrigation related infrastructure were identified on certain parcels.

 Accordingly, the inventory confirms that the impacts are limited to agricultural land, seasonal crops, and minor irrigation infrastructure, with no impact on buildings or perennial plant assets.

+The parcel specific distribution of land use and associated assets is presented in Table 4-3 below.